 This post will guide you through everything you need to know about the Siberpoo.
 Let’s get started!

 You can expect a Huskypoo to have many similarities with Aussiedoodles, but the Huskies’ features do not go unnoticed!
-The vivid blue eyes and husky’s eyebrowed-smirk accompanied with the Poodle’s non-shedding hair make the Siberian Husky Poodle quite the dog.
+The vivid blue eyes and husky’s eyebrowed-smirk accompanied with the Poodle’s non-shedding hair make the Huskydoodle quite the dog.

 That’s not all; Huskypoos can also have various eye colors, such as black, dark brown, and a hint of hazel green.
 These eyes contrast beautifully with their colorful fur coat.

 A Huskiedoodle’s fur coat color comes from the Husky parent and can have a blend of white, black, gray, and brown.
 They can even have colorful patches of the Poodle parent, such as apricot and red.